 Time is a scarce resource; once it is gone, it is gone!
-A study even shows people find losing time more painful than losing money- Shocking, right!
+A study even shows people find losing time more painful than losing money- Shocking, right?
 Losing both time and money will be even more painful.
-This cart countdown timer works best with an additional personalised coupon.
-This helps the customer realise you cannot hold the product down for too long, and they can lose their coupon if the timer ends.
+This cart countdown timer works best with an additional personalized coupon.
+This helps the customer realize you cannot hold the product down for too long, and they can lose their coupon if the timer ends.

 Cart countdown timer preview

 Free shipping makes people feel like they won a jackpot.
 Most people won’t let a free shipping opportunity go.
 You don’t have to give a first-time buyer free shipping.
 But, with StoreBundle, you can create an interactive bar that tells customers when they have qualified for free shipping.
 Make the customers feel like they are a few steps away from qualifying for free shipping if they purchase right away.

 Design a free shipping bar and create more sales lead using Storebundle

 With StoreBundle, creating elegant pop-ups with inviting call-to-action for your store visitors is pretty straightforward.
 Create exit pop-ups that trigger a sense of urgency.
 For example, showing how exiting can cause them to lose reward points or discounts they might have had.

 Exit intent pop-ups could also be created to discover the reason for exiting the store.
 This info will be useful for abandoned cart flow.

 Is the item not low in stock?
 Is no discount available?
 There is still a way out.
 You can play off your visitors’ desire for instant gratification.
 Instant gratification causes visitors to act urgently despite these enticements not being available.
 For instance, letting them know they’ll receive their product within the day (if possible) feeds on their desire for instant gratification.
 This prompts them to make the order as soon as possible, so they get to see their order quickly.